How the WASH project was born and developed

 · It should be noted that, during this project, a computer programme (using RStudio) was developed for those wishing to analyse WASH conditions in large numbers of health centres (several dozen) and quickly compile numerous summary reports.
 However, the use of this programme requires advanced computer skills, and anyone wishing to use it can send a special request to the Department.

-The Dicastery and its partners are working to ensure that all the health centres involved in the survey are supported: the Caritas Confederation, dioceses and religious congregations, NGOs of various kinds, foundations, some government agencies for international cooperation and networks of experts are already in dialogue with the Dicastery, and there are many opportunities to expand these collaborations.
-Organisations interested in this initiative can contact water@humandevelopment.va .
+The Dicastery and its partners are working to ensure that all health centres involved in the survey are helped: the Caritas Confederation, Dioceses and religious congregations, NGOs of various kinds, foundations, some government agencies of international cooperation and networks of experts are already in dialogue with the Dicastery, and there are many opportunities to expand these collaborations.

-Please note that WASH issues will also be considered within the framework of the Laudato si' Platform of Initiatives.
+It should be noted that WASH issues are also being considered under the Laudato si' Platform of Initiatives.